roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

    > For each customer checks that the spending frequency and the spending amounts of the last month is under the usual spending frequency and the spending amounts for the same period.

+   Interpretation:

-   Get customer under average for spending amounts and frequency of spending in the last month, by comparing them to the average of this period (considering period as the same day&month over all the years registered in the database).
+   - Identify customers whose spending frequency and amounts in the last month are below the average for that period (*period*: the same starting day/month and ending day/month over the years)
-   The average is computed with all the customers in the database, I am not computing the average of the period for each single customer.
+   - The average is calculated across all customers in the database, not individually for each customer.

 2. Operation **b**:

    > For each terminal identify the possible fraudulent transactions.
 The fraudulent transactions are those whose import is higher than 20% of the maximal import of the transactions executed on the same terminal in the last month.

+   Interpretation:

-   Get all the fraudulent transactions that have an import higher than 20% the maximal import of the transactions executed on the same terminal in the last month.
+   - Retrieve transactions whose amount is **greater than 120% of the highest transaction amount** on the same  terminal in the last month.

-   I am comparing the amount of the transactions executed on a terminal with **the maximal import of the transactions executed in the last month on the same terminal (+20%)**.

 3. Operation **e**:

    > For each period of the day identifies the number of transactions that occurred in that period,
    > and the average number of fraudulent transactions.

-   To identify the fraudulent transactions I will use the property `TX_FRAUD`.
+   Interpretation:

+   - Use the `TX_FRAUD` property to identify fraudulent transactions.
+   - Count transactions and calculate the average number of fraudulent transactions for defined periods of the day.

-#### Constraints:
+#### Constraints and Assumptions:

-- I have assumed that the transactions marked as fraudulent are really fraudulent under the definition of the term of operation **b**.
+- I assumed that the transactions marked as fraudulent are genuinely fraudulent as per the definition in operation **b**.
-- I have assumed hat the values stored in the customer nodes about the average, the number of terminals, etc are correct.
+- I assumed hat the values stored in the customer nodes about the *averages*, *number of terminals*, etc are correct.
-- I have assumed that in the generated datasets there are no duplication
+- I assumed that in the generated datasets there are no duplication.
-- I am using the identifiers provided from the datasets for comparing nodes when I need to find a specific one, but I haven't substituted the node identifier provided by Neo4J by default
+- I am using the identifiers provided by the datasets for comparing nodes when I need to find a specific one, but I haven't replaced the default node identifier provided by Neo4j.
-- I have extended the data as stated in the operation **d** and I have choose to implements the extension in these ways:
+- I have extended the data as stated in the operation **d** and I have choose to implement the extensions as described below:
-  - For *period of the day* I am considering *morning* between 6 and 12, *afternoon* between 12 and 18, *evening* between 18 and 24 and *night* between 24 and 6
+  - *Period of the day* defined *morning* between 6 and 12, *afternoon* between 12 and 18, *evening* between 18 and 24 and *night* between 24 and 6
-  - For *kind of products* I am using a generator based on a modulo 5 operations on `TRANSACTION_ID` to assign  the values
+  - *Kind of products* assigned using a generator based on a modulo 5 operations on `TRANSACTION_ID` to assign  the values
-  - For *feeling of security* I am using the `rand` function provided by Neo4J
+  - *Feeling of security* assigned using the `rand` function provided by Neo4J
-- Due to the choice that can be made on the degree of the operation **c** I am not storing the relationship *co-customer* into the database
+- The *co-customer* relationship from operation **c** is not stored in the database due to the variability in its implementation.

 ## Generation scripts:

-This script, cleaned out of imports and definition of functions, shows how I am generating the datasets.
+This script, stripped of imports and function definitions, shows how I generate datasets.

-I use a `dict` (`args_num`) to store the different amount of customers, terminals and days for each of the dataset required.
-Those amounts are going to satisfy the size constraint for them.
+I use a `dict` (`args_num`) to store the different amount of customers, terminals and days for each of the dataset required, ensuring the meet size constraints.

-Then I exploit the functions given [by the website linked in the project]( fraud- detection-handbook.github.io/fraud-detection-handbook/Chapter_3_GettingStarted/SimulatedDataset.html) to generate the dataframes that are going to be transformed into `csv` files.
-I haven't changed the initial data, but I have extended the period where the transactions happened to have relevant data to query (3 years, starting from *2018-04-01*).
+Next, I exploit functions given [by the website linked in the project]( fraud- detection-handbook.github.io/fraud-detection-handbook/Chapter_3_GettingStarted/SimulatedDataset.html) to create dataframes.
+These dataframes are then converted into `csv` files, with transaction data spanning three years, strating from starting from *2018-04-01*.

-Then I choose the directory where I am gonna store the `csv` files based on the dictionary key and exploit pandas function `to_csv` to save them.
+Based on the dictionary key.
+I select the the directory where the `csv` files will be stored and exploit pandas function `to_csv` to save them.

-The final step is passing through a function that clears the `csv` from the useless index and save the files.
-A step that can be substituted by the option in the `to_csv` function (`Index=False`).
+The final step consists into passing through a function that clears the `csv` from the useless indexes and save the files.
+This step that can be replaced by using by the option in the `to_csv` function (`Index=False`).

 ```python
 args_num:dict = {0: [1150, 100, 1095], 1: [2300, 200, 1095], 2: [6300, 800, 1095]}